RESTAURANT INDUSTRY AWARD KNOWLEDGE BASE

 (inclusive of casual 25% loading)

 Additional penalty payments apply in the following circumstances (from 1 February 2021 – 30 June 2021):

-- Full and part-time employees may by agreement with the employer receive a 125% penalty and a day in lieu instead of the 225% penalty rate;
+- Full-time and part-time employees may by agreement with the employer receive a 125% penalty and a day in lieu instead of the 225% penalty rate.;

 - Permanent employees that are not required to work on a public holiday (due to venue closure or because the public holiday falls during a period of annual leave) will receive their ordinary rate of pay for the day of work, and no deduction from their leave balance.
 If a part-time employee would not normally work on the day of the week that a public holiday falls, they will not be entitled to payment.